top of page

 Meet Sofiya Ko

-I am a Licensed Mental Health Counselor (LH.61323577) and Approved Clinical Supervisor in the state of Washington.
+I am a Licensed Mental Health Counselor (LMHC) and Approved Clinical Supervisor in the state of Washington.
 I'm also a Registered Expressive Arts Therapist (REAT) trained in Somatic & Trauma-Informed approaches.
 I provide virtual and in person therapy in Seattle, WA.

 who I am as A Counselor